-- 1 Select the table cloth. - In the Attribute Editor, select the nClothShape1 tab. - 3 In the Collisions section, select Collision Thickness from the Solver Display drop-down list. - 4 By default, the Collision Flag is set to Face.
+- 1 Select the table cloth. - 2 In the Attribute Editor, select the nClothShape1 tab. - 3 In the Surface Properties section, select Collision Thickness from the Solver Display drop-down list. - 4 Scroll down to the Quality Settings section of the nClothShape tab and expand it.